 „Group therapy offers a potent alternative to individual therapy.
 Its proponents regard it as a more democratic form of therapy: the therapist is less an authority and more part of the group; all members, potentially, are therapists for each other.
 It prepares people for the reciprocal nature of social living; for give and take; for receiving and giving help; for centring on the self and decentring from the self.
 In the busy, computerised, materialistic and often lonely world of the early 21st century, it may hold the key to a new form of community and relatedness.”

 People often come to groups with a number of issues concerning family, relationships, work, social contacts, anxiety, loss, bereavement, depression or a wish to have a better life.
 Part of the leader´s job is to select group members so that everyone gets an opportunity to profit from the experience.

 This is a common worry but such situation rarely arises.
 Every effort is made to ensure you don’t know the other group members.

-Group members are encouraged to speak freely about anything that comes to mind, past or present, including communications and relationships within the group.
+Group members are encouraged to speak freely about anything that comes to mind, past or present, including communications and relationships within the group and between the members.
 Facilitators are not active, but rather serve as guides through group processes and secure the setting and sense of safety in the group.

 Group members are asked to agree they don’t talk about personal topics raised outside the group.
 Confidentiality is an important part of creating a sense of security and safety.